containers/podman/API.md

 <div style="background-color: #E8E8E8; padding: 15px; margin: 10px; border-radius: 10px;">

 method RemoveContainer(name: [string](https://godoc.org/builtin#string), force: [bool](https://godoc.org/builtin#bool), removeVolumes: [bool](https://godoc.org/builtin#bool)) [string](https://godoc.org/builtin#string)</div>
-RemoveContainer takes requires the name or ID of container as well a boolean representing whether a running container can be stopped and removed.
-It also takes a flag on whether or not to remove builtin volumes.
+RemoveContainer requires the name or ID of container as well a boolean representing whether a running container can be stopped and removed, and a boolean indicating whether to remove builtin volumes.
 Upon successful removal of the container, its ID is returned.
 If the container cannot be found by name or ID, a [ContainerNotFound](#ContainerNotFound) error will be returned.
 #### Example
 ~~~